KannonZenetism/zenetism-field-physics/structural-physics/SP01-structural-physics-foundations.md

 >
 > This should not be confused with \( \chi = 1 \) equilibrium within manifest orientation.
 Aion is not a moving midpoint between centropy and entropy, nor is it a state of enacted orientational neutrality.
 >
-> Aion belongs to the L₀ Source Band as Absolute Potential.
+> Aion belongs to the L₀ Bifurcal Root Band as Absolute Potential.
 Khaon belongs to the same band as Absolute Dispersion.
 Their relation establishes bifurcal coherence before manifest \( \chi \)-orientation begins.
 >
 > Thus, balance in this foundational sense means **pre-orientational reciprocity**, not dynamic stabilization, not expression-ratio neutrality, and not frozen equilibrium.
 >